USFWS/secas/_posts/2023-06-28-Announcing-the-Climate-Resilience-Regional-Challenge.md

 - Institutions of higher education

 **Virtual information sessions**
-We are hosting two upcoming virtual information sessions to provide an overview of the objectives of the funding program and distinguish between the two funding tracks.
-Please register for each webinar you plan to attend:
+We are hosting two upcoming virtual information sessions to provide an overview of the objectives of the funding program and distinguish between the two funding tracks._ Please register for each webinar you plan to attend:_
-- Tuesday, July 11 | 3:00 to 4:00 pm Eastern time - [Registration](https://docs.google.com/forms/d/e/1FAIpQLSdkuZa-eNbeZ5ruwBg1UirNvwUhI830ZepgNfysBLvSl96Krw/viewform?pli=1)
+- Tuesday, July 11 from 3:00-4:00 pm Eastern time - [Registration](https://docs.google.com/forms/d/e/1FAIpQLSdkuZa-eNbeZ5ruwBg1UirNvwUhI830ZepgNfysBLvSl96Krw/viewform?pli=1)
-- Wednesday, July 12 | 7:00 to 8:00 pm Eastern time - [Registration](https://docs.google.com/forms/d/e/1FAIpQLSewGYQgyxuUWDuZBaSUa7G6jJmootELtV0LDYa9vuBeOux1aQ/viewform)
+- Wednesday, July 12 from 7:00-8:00 pm Eastern time - [Registration](https://docs.google.com/forms/d/e/1FAIpQLSewGYQgyxuUWDuZBaSUa7G6jJmootELtV0LDYa9vuBeOux1aQ/viewform)

 We will be recording the sessions and posting them on the [CRRC website](https://coast.noaa.gov/funding/ira/resilience-challenge/) in their entirety.
 Any questions addressed will be added to the FAQs (also posted on the website and updated each Monday).